 Stocks kicked off the trading week with a minor loss as profit-taking pressures permeated the scene due to a number of looming uncertainties in the days ahead.
 For starters, earnings season is still in action and worrisome outlooks from bellwethers may set a volatile tone on Wall Street.
 Furthermore, investors have their eyes and ears set on the FOMC commentary expected to take place on Wednesday, while July’s monthly employment data will be the center of attention on Friday [see also The Complete Visual History Of SPY].

-Our chart to watch for today is the SPDR S&P Retail ETF (XRT, A), which could experience volatile trading as investors digest the latest monthly retail sales data.
-Analysts are expecting for retail sales to have increased by 0.3% in July, which would mark a slight deterioration from the previous expansion of 0.40%.Chart Analysis
+Our ETF to watch for today is the State Street SPDR S&P Retail ETF (XRT, A), which will look to overcome a key resistance level as investors digest the latest consumer sentiment data.
+Analysts are expecting for July’s consumer confidence figure to come in at 81.1, marking a slight deterioration from last month’s reading of 81.4.

 Follow me on Twitter @SBojinov

 [For more ETF analysis, make sure to sign up for our free ETF newsletter]

 - 3-Year Review: Best & Worst ETFs In Each Sector

 - ETFdb Weekly Watchlist: XRT, GLD, XLI Hinge On Retail Sales, Bernanke, and Philly Fed